Tips For Job Seekers

 Résumé Writing

 The résumé is often the first contact a potential employer has with a job seeker.
-To be useful, it must make a good impression immediately.
-The current practice of corporate personnel is to give each résumé a quick glance (10-20 seconds), discard those that appear disorganized or too wordy, and file the rest.
-On the average, only one or two out of 100 résumés mailed will result in an interview.
-However, employers still ask for résumés, and a good résumé continues to provide a competitive edge in the majority of professional, administrative, and managerial occupations.
+It must capture the employer’s attention quickly.
+The current practice of corporate personnel is to give each résumé a quick glance (7-10 seconds).
+Employers still ask for résumés, and a good résumé continues to provide a competitive edge for the majority of job seekers.

 Table of Contents